cloudmesh-community/fa18-516-18/notebook.md

 * Contributed to AWS Chapter for AWS Lambda and Data Center
 * Participated in some discussions
 * Started a small instance on Chameleon Cloud and stopped it
+* Created a instance on AWS for learning and then connecting using ssh

 # Week Fri 09/07/18 - 09/13/18
 * Went through lectures for Python and Data Center